johnno1962/HotReloading/README.md

 project then you can experience something like
 "Xcode Previews", except for a fully functional app on an actual device!

-### Vapour injection
+### Vapor injection

-To use injection with Vapour web server, add this Swift package as a dependency to its Package.swift and as dependency of the "App" target then run vapour from inside Xcode.
+To use injection with Vapor web server, add this Swift package as a dependency to its Package.swift and as dependency of the "App" target then run vapour from inside Xcode.
 It will ask you to run a script to start the associated daemon processes which watches for source file changes